willstudy/iotex-docs/README.md

 ## Action Injector

-Actioninjector is a simulation tool to simulate action traffic by injecting random actions to gateway node.
+Action injector is a simulation tool to simulate action traffic by injecting random actions to gateway node.

 ```
 Usage:
    injector random [flags]